jundalisay/spblist/content/en/research/spinoza/metaphysics/part-1/chapter-04.md

 These terms are considered by almost all metaphysicians as the most general affections of being; for they say that every being is one, true and good even though this may not be in anyone's thought.
 But we shall see what is to be understood regarding these terms when we examine each of them separately.

+### What is Unity is?

-[What Unity is. ] Let us begin, then, with the first, to wi� the one.
-They say that this term signifies something real outside the intellect.
+The term "one" signifies something real outside the intellect.
 But they cannot explain what this adds to being, and this is a clear indication that they are confusing beings of reason with real being and are thereby rendering confused that which they clearly understand.
 But we on our part say that unity is in no way distinct from the thing itself or additional to being and is merely a mode ofthinking whereby we separate a thing from other things that are similar to it or agree with it in some respect.

 [What plurality is, and in what respect God can be called one, and in what respect unique. ] The opposite of unity is plurality, which likewise obviously adds nothing to things, nor is it anything but a mode of thinking, just as we clearly and distinctly understand.